Impossible Princess: Public reaction

-During its commercial release, Impossible Princess was criticised by the British public, who did not appreciate her move into indie music and electronica.
+During its commercial release, Impossible Princess was criticised by the British public, who did not appreciate Minogue's move into indie music and electronica.
 The audience failed to identify with her new intimate image, dubbed as "IndieKylie", and was unimpressed with her new musical direction, viewing it as a trend-chasing attempt.
 The backlash resulted in Impossible Princess making little impact on British record charts, which led British publications to label Impossible Princess Minogue's worst-selling studio album at the time in those regions.
-A year after its release, UK Virgin Radio mocked the album's sales, stating: "We've done something to improve Kylie's records: we've banned them."
+A year after its release, Virgin Radio mocked the album's sales, stating: "We've done something to improve Kylie's records: we've banned them."

 Several factors were named as reasons for the poor public perception: the lack of promotional activity, the three-year gap since her last album, the constant delays and title changes, and the change of musical direction.
 Minogue cited the incohesive material, her "IndieKylie" image portrayed by the media, as well as the long gap between albums, as the main reasons for the album's commercial failure; while Baker felt it was the lack of proper promotion and management on Deconstruction's end.
 Anderson felt the release of "Some Kind of Bliss" as the lead single overshadowed Minogue's involvement on the track, and the album as a whole.
 Minogue said that after the single release, she had to "keep telling people that this isn't an indie-guitar album.
 I'm not about to pick up a guitar and rock."
 James Dean Bradfield admitted he felt guilty that the single release had "landed [Minogue] with a whole new set of problems".